KALMUS-Color-Toolkit/KALMUS/README.md

 # KALMUS

 KALMUS is a Python package for the computational analysis of colors in films.
+It provides quantitative tools to study and compare the use of film color.
-It addresses how to best describe a film's color.
-This package is optimized for two purposes:  (1) various ways to measure, calculate and compare a film's color and (2) various ways to visualize a film's color.
+This package serves two purposes: (1) various ways to measure, calculate and compare a film's colors and (2) various ways to visualize a film's color.
+We have named the software KALMUS in homage to Natalie Kalmus (1882 - 1965), a Technicolor Director who oversaw the color palettes of nearly 300 Hollywood feature films.

 # API Documentation